Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Pure As-You-Go Deployment

 Under the pure as-you-go approach, we will first minimize the expected total cost for $L \sim Geometric(\theta)$, and then take $\theta \rightarrow 0$; this approach provides the policy structure for the average cost problem (see \cite{bertsekas07dynamic-programming-optimal-control-2}, Chapter~4).

 In the $L \sim Geometric(\theta)$ case, the deployment process regenerates (probabilistically) after placing a relay, because of the memoryless property of the geometric distribution, and because of the fact that deployment of a new node will involve measurement of qualities of new links not measured before, and the new links have i.i.d. shadowing independent of the previously measured links.
-The state of the system at such regeneration points is denoted by $\mathbf{0}$ (also, there are states of the form $(r,w)$).
+The (special) state of the system at such regeneration points is denoted by $\mathbf{0}$ (apart from the states of the form $(r,w)$).
 When the source is placed at the end of the line, the process terminates.
 Suppose $N$ is the (random) number of relays placed, and node $N+1$ is the source node (as shown in Figure~\ref{fig:why-impromptu}).
 We first seek to solve the following:

-We will first investigate this approach assuming finite $\mathcal{W}$, and later generalize it for the case when $\mathcal{W}$ is a Borel subset of the positive real line.
+We will first investigate this approach assuming finite $\mathcal{W}$.